Lemoncode/git-from-ui-to-terminal/README.md

 A web browser will be opened and if you open the console log from that browser (e.g. on windows pressing F12) you can check that a message is displayed.

-So far so good... now that we have a very simple project to play with, let's go for it !
+So far so good... now that we have a very simple project to play with, let's start interacting with Git!

-# Preparing our first commit
+# Making our first commit

 Maybe we think we are now ready to make our first commit to master (the default branch has been created in our project).